jergas/ouroborus/birdcage/README.txt

 - Pyrex 0.9.8.5 - Can be downloaded from: http://www.cosc.canterbury.ac.nz/~greg/python/Pyrex/
  Straight forward installation instructions can be found on the INSTALL.txt file included with the download.

+- Pygame - It lives in the debian repositories, please intall the python2.5-pygame version

+- PIL (Python Imaging Library) - search the debian repositories for python-imaging

 - Csound 5.08.2 - Can be downloaded from the Debian repositories, or from: http://csounds.com/downloads.
 It may require additional configuration (except when downloaded from the repos).
 For instructions, scroll down to the section "Configuring Csound"